claudiospizzi/SecurityFever/README.md

 ## Features

 * **Get-SecurityActivity**
-  Get security and life cycle related activity events on the target computer like start up / shutdown, user log on / log off, workstation locked / unlocked, session reconnected / disconnected and screen saver invoke / dismiss.
+  Get security and life-cycle related events on the target computer like start up / shutdown, user log on / log off, workstation locked /unlocked, session reconnected / disconnected and screen saver invoke / dismiss.

 * **Get-SecurityAuditPolicy**
   List the current local security audit policy settings.
 It will execute the